Muktzeh

-Muktzeh /mʊktzə/ (Hebrew: מוקצה "separated") is a concept in Jewish rabbinical law.
+Muktzeh /mʊktzə/ (Hebrew: מוקצה "separated") is a concept in Jewish rabbinical law (Halakha).
 Muktzeh objects are subject to use restrictions on the Sabbath.
 The generally accepted view regarding these items is that they may be touched, though not moved, during Shabbat (the Jewish Sabbath) or Yom Tov (Jewish holiday).
 Some extend this prohibition to the actual handling of these items.
 Halakha defines various categories of objects or substances which are "set aside" on the Jewish Sabbath, as well as various permissible instances of moving these various muktzeh items.
 For example, one may not handle money, rocks, twigs, etc. on Shabbat, as these items are muktzeh.

 The consensus among the halakhic authorities is that muktzeh is an issur d'rabbanan (a rabbinic prohibition), rather than a d'oreisa (biblical prohibition).

-The laws of muktzeh can be divided into two distinct subjects: